devnote-dev/ptero-notes/pterodactyl/client/servers/files.md

 ### `POST /api/client/servers/:serverId/files/decompress`

-Decompresses files on the server.
+Decompresses a file on the server.

 ### Body